<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 6. The metal will rust

 It’s safe to say that if you put an old metal box in your backyard, you’ll probably be battling rust for a long time.
-More maintenance activities and additional upkeep costs will be required to keep your container pool in good condition.
+More maintenance activities and additional upkeep costs will likely be required to keep your container pool in good condition.

 Shipping container pools: a complete list of pros and cons